What are mutual funds?

 Diversification

-Mutual funds give you an efficient way to diversity your portfolio without having to select individual stocks or bonds and they cover most major asset classes (groupings of similar investments such as stocks, bonds, and real estate) and sectors (specific segments of the economy such as consumer staples, energy, health care, etc.)
+Mutual funds give you an efficient way to diversity your portfolio without having to select individual stocks or bonds.
+They cover most major asset classes (groupings of similar investments such as stocks, bonds, and real estate) and sectors (specific segments of the economy such as consumer staples, energy, health care, etc.).

 Professional management